The second edition of this great course starts in June 2018. Sign up early to avoid disappointment!

 - An optional one-on-one tablet clinic with Josh and Alex to fine-tune your tablet skills

-Students: £15.
-Please send an email to lucinda(AT)ecpdwebinars.co.uk to purchase the course.
+Students: £75 for the course.
+Please send an email us at ecpd(AT)ciol.org.uk to purchase the course.

 Who should take part?